Learn All about Our Long-Necked Friends.

 - The tail measures up to one yard with a terminal tuft of stiff, black hair.

 - They have long tongues that measure 18-21 inches.
 The inner part of the tongue is pink in color, and then changes to a purplish-black color for the last 6 inches that are commonly visible.
+See them up-close during a Giraffe Feeding Experience.

 - Giraffes have long legs and necks, long, tough, prehensile tongues, and leathery mouths for food gathering.